Learn how to reduce defensive behaviors and nurture your relationships (published originally on the Your Tango relationship website in 2012).

 If you have old wounds rattling around that are creating insecurities, fears, or anxieties, be willing to get some counseling either as an individual or as a couple.

-If your response to the idea of counseling is, “No thanks, I don’t need counseling.
-I can handle this by myself,” then understand that you may be stuck in a pattern of denial.
+If your response to the idea of counseling is, “Oh no thanks–I don’t need counseling.
+I can handle this by myself,” understand that this kind of response is part of the egoic pattern of denial.
+It is part of your defensiveness.

 If you are not comfortable seeking counseling, at minimum, take some time to explore these works with an open mind and commitment to growth.